 Rudders S, Banerji A, Clark S, Camargo CA Jr. Age-related differences in the clinical presentation of food-induced anaphylaxis.
 J Pediatr.
 2011;158(2):326-328.

 Terms and Conditions

-Only valid for commercially insured patients in the 50 United States and DC through the direct delivery service.
+Only valid for commercially insured patients in the 50 United States and DC through the direct delivery service and/or designated retail pharmacies.
 Not eligible if prescriptions are paid for in part/full by state or federally funded program(s), like Medicare Part D, Medicaid, Vet.
 Aff., Dept. of Def., or Tricare, and where prohibited by law.
-Offer is not insurance.
+OFFER IS NOT INSURANCE.
 Offer cannot be sold, purchased, traded, transferred, and cannot be combined with any other offer.
-Offer may change at any time, without notice.
-Call 1-877-30-AUVIQ for questions regarding eligibility.
+Cash discount cards are not commercial payers and are not eligible to be used for this program.
+Offer provided by kaléo, and it may change at any time without notice.
+Call 1-877-30-AUVIQ for questions regarding offer eligibility.